4.15. Advanced Topics

 4.15.3.
 Object Descriptions

-Child classes of BaseClass include parameters desc, long_desc.
-The former should be a short descriptive string and the latter a more verbose one.
-These descriptions can be user provided and are used in for plotting and text output.
+Child classes of BaseClass supply parameters desc, long_desc.
+The former is used as short descriptive string, while the latter is a more verbose one.
+These descriptions are used for printing geometry information and labelling elements in the 2D or 3D plots.

 4.15.4.
 Modifying Initialized Objects

-To avoid issues and hard-to-debug problems, some objects are locked after initialization.
-This means object properties can not be changed or assigned.
-Some objects include specific methods to change their properties after initialization.
-For instance, changing a lens surface leads to a change of the lens, which in turn can lead to changes in the lens group or raytracer.
-Such changes should only be applicable through specific functions that update everything accordingly in a defined way.
+Most objects are locked after initialization to avoid issues and hard-to-debug problems.
+After locking, object properties can not be changed without specially exposed functions for exactly this purpose.
+For instance, changing a lens surface leads to a change of the whole lens geometry, which in turn can lead to changes in the lens group or raytracer.
+Such changes should only be applicable through specific functions that update everything in a correct and defined way.

 Locked objects/properties include: